 The AIS part of the VDES shore base station should conform to the requirements for AIS base stations as described in Recommendation ITU-R M.1371, except that the channel switching aspect of channel management should not be used in conjunction with VDES.
 AIS should have the highest priority of all functions in the VDES shore base station, and all other functions should be organized such that the AIS is not adversely affected.

+Annex 2

+Technical characteristics of the Application Specific Messages (ASM) for the VDES in the VHF maritime mobile band

+1 Structure of the application specific messages

+This Annex describes the characteristics of the TDMA access schemes which include random access TDMA (RATDMA), incremental TDMA (ITDMA), fixed access TDMA (FATDMA) techniques.

+1.1 Application specific messages layer module

+This recommendation covers layers 1 to 4 (physical layer, link layer, network layer and transport layer) of the open system interconnection (OSI) model.

+Figure 1 illustrates the layer model of the ASM station (physical layer to transport layer) and the layers of the applications (session layer to applications layer):

+Figure 1